rmc33/lernaJenkins/README.md

 ## Branch pipeline lifecycle methods

-lernaJenkins includes sample branch pipelines. startLernaPipeline will load the pipeline file defined in branchMapping and the lifecycle methods will be called in the following order:
+lernaJenkins includes sample branch pipelines. startLernaPipeline will load the pipeline file defined in branchMapping and the lifecycle methods will be called in the following order if defined:

 * runBeforePackagesBuild - runs at workspace directory before getting changed packages
 * runPackageBuild - runs at package location directory for each changed package
 * runAfterPackagesBuild - runs at workspace directory after all changed packages have completed
+* runAfterPackageBuild - runs at package location directory for each changed package

 ## Pipeline script